Boston’s Top 7 Historical Sites & Landmarks

 7. The Boston Harborwalk

-Book your waterfront hotel room now at the Battery Wharf Hotel Boston Waterfront, so you can step right onto the Harborwalk to begin your sight seeing journey around New England's most historic city.
+Book your waterfront hotel room now at the Battery Wharf Hotel Boston Waterfront, so you can step right onto the Boston Harborwalk to begin your sight seeing journey around New England's most historic city.